California Republicans push back in ballot drop box dispute

 In an email to Reuters, Kelley said any "unattended" ballot box is prohibited unless operated by elections officials.
 But third-party rules allowing voters to assign another person to collect their ballots also permit those ballots to "be placed in any container/holder" to ensure proper custody until they are delivered to county election offices within 72 hours.

-Harmeet Dhillon, a Republican Party national committeewoman for California, said Padilla's cease-and-desist letter amounted to a "voter suppression effort aimed at intimidating California Republican Party officials and volunteers from gathering and delivering ballots to the registrars of voters in a legally compliant fashion." — Reuters
+Harmeet Dhillon, a Republican Party national committeewoman for California, said Padilla's cease-and-desist letter amounted to a "voter suppression effort aimed at intimidating California Republican Party officials and volunteers from gathering and delivering ballots to the registrars of voters in a legally compliant fashion."
+(Reporting by Steve Gorman; Editing by Stephen Coates)